Educational Lending Right (ELR) school library survey

 Who is invited to participate in ELR?

-600 schools across Australia are selected each year to participate in ELR.
-This includes schools with enrolments over 100 from all sectors and that use library systems compatible with ELR software.
+750 schools across Australia are selected each year to participate in ELR.
+This includes schools with enrolments over 100 from all sectors and schools that use library systems compatible with ELR software.

 When does the ELR survey operate?